On Learning Universal Representations Across Languages: Experiments

 \paragraph{Machine Translation} The main idea of \textsc{Hictl} is to summarize cross-lingual parallel sentences into a shared representation that we term as semantic embedding, using which semantically related words can be distinguished from others.
 Thus it is natural to apply this global embedding to text generation.
-To that end, we fine-tune the pre-trained \textsc{Hictl} on machine translation tasks with both low-resource and high-resource settings.
-For the low-resource scenario, we choose IWSLT'14 English$\leftrightarrow$German (En$\leftrightarrow$De)\footnote{We split 7k sentence pairs from the training dataset for validation and concatenate dev2010, dev2012, tst2010, tst2011, tst2012 as the test set.}, IWSLT'17 English$\rightarrow$French (En$\rightarrow$Fr) and English$\rightarrow$Chinese (En$\rightarrow$Zh) translation\footnote{\url{https://wit3.fbk.eu/mt.php?release=2017-01-ted-test}}.
-There are 160k, 183k, 236k, 235k bilingual sentence pairs for En$\leftrightarrow$De, En$\rightarrow$Fr and En$\rightarrow$Zh tasks.
-For the rich-resource scenario, we work on WMT'14 En$\rightarrow$\{De, Fr\} and WMT'18 En$\rightarrow$\{Zh, Ru\}.
-For WMT'14 En$\rightarrow$\{De, Fr\}, the corpus sizes are 4.5M and 36M respectively, and we concatenate newstest2012 and newstest2013 as the validation set and use newstest2014 as the test set.
-For WMT'18 En$\rightarrow$\{Zh, Ru\}, there are 24M and 8M sentence pairs respectively, we select the best models on newstest2017 and report results on newstest2018.
+We fine-tune the pre-trained \textsc{Hictl} with the base setting on machine translation tasks with both low-resource and high-resource settings.
+For the low-resource scenario, we choose IWSLT'14 English$\leftrightarrow$German (En$\leftrightarrow$De)\footnote{We split 7k sentence pairs from the training dataset for validation and concatenate dev2010, dev2012, tst2010, tst2011, tst2012 as the test set.}, IWSLT'14 English$\rightarrow$Spanish (En$\rightarrow$Es), WMT'16 Romanian$\rightarrow$English (Ro$\rightarrow$En), IWSLT'17 English$\rightarrow$French (En$\rightarrow$Fr) and English$\rightarrow$Chinese (En$\rightarrow$Zh) translation\footnote{\url{https://wit3.fbk.eu/mt.php?release=2017-01-ted-test}}.
+There are 160k, 183k, 236k, 235k, 0.6M bilingual sentence pairs for En$\leftrightarrow$De, En$\rightarrow$Es, En$\rightarrow$Fr, En$\rightarrow$Zh and Ro$\rightarrow$En tasks.
+For the rich-resource scenario, we work on WMT'14 En$\rightarrow$\{De, Fr\}, the corpus sizes are 4.5M and 36M respectively.
+We concatenate \textit{newstest 2012} and \textit{newstest 2013} as the validation set and use \textit{newstest 2014} as the test set.